Cost: All courses offered by the Hunter Education Program are FREE of charge.

 - Topics covered: Students receive instruction on bowhunting methods, the selection of equipment, bowhunting safety, ethics, and handling of game.

-- When: Courses are offered in spring, summer, and fall, and include a minimum of 8 hours of instruction.
-You may need to travel a longer distance in order to attend this course.
+- When: Courses are offered in the spring, summer, and early fall, and include a minimum of 8 hours of instruction.
+You may need to travel a further distance in order to attend this course.

 - Certificate: Upon successful completion, graduates receive a Certification of Completion, which is accepted in other jurisdictions (U.S., Mexico, & Canada) that mandate the successful completion a bowhunter course.